Containers and serverless technology are among the most used application deployment strategies. Each approach has advantages and downsides.

 Major FaaS services offer a selected number of languages, namely Node.js, Python, Java, C#, and Go (in the case of AWS Lambda).

 Containers provide diverse development settings, allowing you to operate with whatever technological stacks you choose.
 It may not seem like a great benefit, given that developers are proficient in numerous languages nowadays, but it is!

 For microservice designs, it will not be necessary to bring language into account while recruiting for your development task.
-Microservices are freely accessible and extensible, with each service offering distinct module boundaries; hence, various teams can maintain and build services in any programming languages.
+Microservices are freely accessible and extensible, with each service offering distinct module boundaries; hence, services may be built in any programming and maintained by various teams.

 Generally, serverless processes run for a little amount of duration (milliseconds or moments) and terminate after evaluating the recent event or data.